DECODEproject/whitepaper/decode_applications.md

 - Sensitive personal: Personal data consisting of information on the racial or ethnic origin of the data subject, political opinions, religious beliefs etc. [@GDPRglossary]

 Several cities include IoT devices that measure pollution levels (including noise) and publish this data in an open an accessible format.
-Sentilo is an example of an open source sensor and actuator platform designed to fit in the Smart City architecture, in several cities such data is freely and openly accessible.
+[Sentilo](http://sentilo.io) is an example of an open source sensor and actuator platform designed to fit in the City architecture, in several cities such data is freely and openly accessible.

 Individual citizens regularly measure and gather data from wearable devices such as activity, sleep, blood pressure, and heart rate etc. Terrabytes of IoT data from personal wearable devices currently live in closed data silos which are not amenable to contributing to a Digital Commons dataset.
 Combining both private and public data in this context, can lead to new insights about citizens habits and correlations.
 DECODE provides a privacy aware solution to establishing this union of data sets, giving people the ability to control the visibility of their personal data.